“Change involves carrying out an activity against the habit of life.”

 You will learn the same principles.
 You will be a primary agent of your growth and discovery.
 I will use language to give you precise instructions that engage your thinking and awareness and guide your movement, elicit your feedback, observe you, and ask for you to observe me.

-When it is impossible to learn online – the pandemic, geography, recovery from injury or illness, reluctance to be touched – online Alexander serves as an invaluable resource.
+When it is impossible to learn in person – the pandemic, geography, recovery from injury or illness, reluctance to be touched – online Alexander serves as an invaluable resource.

 Photographs © Clive J. Mealey